bougui505/quicksom/README.md

                         name of the SOM pickle to load -b BMUS, --bmus BMUS  BMU file to plot
-  -n, --norm            Normalize flow as unit vectors --stride STRIDE       Stride of the vectors field
+  -n, --norm            Normalize flow as unit vectors -m, --mean            Average the flow by the number of structure per SOM
+                        cell
+  --stride STRIDE       Stride of the vectors field
 ```